Writing a reference for your headteacher

 Requirements

-You're only required to give a reference if there was a written agreement with the headteacher to do so.
+You only have to give a reference if there's a written agreement with the headteacher to do so.

-If you do decide to give a reference, it must be fair and accurate.
+If you do give a reference, it must be fair and accurate.

 As the chair works closely with the headteacher, they'd be best placed to comment on the headteacher's employment at the school.